Photo Gallery: Paddling the Everglades

 We also spent three days canoeing and camping on a wilderness beach at Tiger Key in the Ten Thousand Islands, seeing yet more birds like osprey and brilliantly pink roseate spoonbills, as well as a dolphin that circled my son’s and my canoe one afternoon, and awe-inspiring sunsets into the Gulf of Mexico every evening.

-Check out the photo gallery below, and then read my story about that trip, which has more photos, a video, and tips on planning this trip yourself.
+Read my full story about that trip, “Like No Other Place: Paddling the Everglades,” which has more photos, a video, and tips on planning this trip yourself.

 Our Everglades trip was the last of 11 national park adventures we took with our kids in one year, which I wrote about in my award-winning book Before They’re Gone—A Family’s Year-Long Quest to Explore America’s Most Endangered National Parks.